sauravraghuvanshi/Awsome-Serverless/README.md

-# Learning-Serverless
+# Awsome-Serverless:-

-In this repository I am uploading my learning approach for Serverless and different different serverless services and how to work with them
+In this repository I am uploading my learning approach for Serverless and different serverless services and how to work with them.